 Food is as much a part of holiday gatherings as football, candles and carols.
 This holiday season, keep food safety in mind every step of the way, including proper planning, safe shopping, working in the kitchen and wrapping up leftovers.

-Make sure your kitchen is equipped with what you need for safe food handling, including two cutting boards (one for raw meats and seafood and the other for ready-to-eat foods), a food thermometer, shallow containers for storage, paper towels and soap.
+Make sure your kitchen is equipped with what you need for safe food handling, including two cutting boards (one for raw meats and seafood and the other for produce and ready-to-eat foods), a food thermometer, shallow containers for storage, paper towels and soap.
 Store foods in the refrigerator at 40°F or below or in the freezer at 0°F or below.
 Check the temperature of both the refrigerator and freezer with a refrigerator thermometer.

 It's important to keep food safety in mind as you shop.
 Keep raw meat, poultry and seafood separate from ready-to-eat foods like fruit, vegetables and bread.
 Don't purchase bruised or damaged produce, or canned goods that are dented, leaking, bulging or rusted, as these may become a breeding ground for harmful bacteria.